 0 Comments

-![]() The theories of Chinese medicine suggest that each season relates to a different organ system.
+The theories of Chinese medicine suggest that each season relates to a different organ system.
 Autumn is the season of the Lungs.
 It’s the time of year when people are easily affected by environmental influences, and great changes are taking place in the weather and plant life around us.
 The lungs are called the “delicate protective organ” in TCM because they are the only organ that comes into direct contact with the external environment.
 This can make them vulnerable to the environmental influences which can lead to colds, the flu, or allergies.
-Read on to learn more about our magnificent Lung 'organ system' according to TCM, and what you can do to keep it healthy and happy. ![]() With winter well and truly upon us, and a greater incidence of colds and flus about, its important to look after ourselves to boost our immunity and get in tune with the natural rhythm of the season.
+Read on to learn more about our magnificent Lung 'organ system' according to TCM, and what you can do to keep it healthy and happy.
+With winter well and truly upon us, and a greater incidence of colds and flus about, its important to look after ourselves to boost our immunity and get in tune with the natural rhythm of the season.
 Winter is the season of stillness and conservation.
 It’s a period of hibernation and our time to rest, slow down and revitalize our reserves.
 Winter is a great time of year to reflect on our health, replenish our energy, conserve our strength and heal on a deeper level.
 The “downtime” that winter provides gives us an opportunity to slow down, check in and take account as to how our lifestyle supports or detracts from our health, and to recharge our battery.
-Here are 10 easy pointers on how you can support and promote your own health this time of year: ![]() By Angie If you are living with a positive HIV diagnosis, acupuncture and Traditional Chinese Medicine (TCM) can be powerful allies in helping you remain as healthy as possible, supporting you physically, emotionally and mentally, at whatever stage you are at.
+Here are 10 easy pointers on how you can support and promote your own health this time of year: By Angie If you are living with a positive HIV diagnosis, acupuncture and Traditional Chinese Medicine (TCM) can be powerful allies in helping you remain as healthy as possible, supporting you physically, emotionally and mentally, at whatever stage you are at.
 It is more important than ever to have a wholistic approach to caring for your health, and an acupuncturist can offer you this support in conjunction with your primary health care providers.
-Acupuncture can help to improve your immune system, energy levels and mood, as well as treat concurrent health concerns or side effects of medications.
+Acupuncture may help to improve your immune system, energy levels and mood, and may be of benefit for concurrent health concerns or managing the side effects of medications.
 Taking care of your body's needs and your emotional well-being is vital and is the key to living well with HIV.
 By Angie

 There are lots of things we can incorporate into our daily life to keep ourselves healthy and strengthen our immune system.
 As discussed in the previous post, its not so much our exposure to germs but the strength of our resistance (our immune system, or "Wei Qi") that determines whether we get sick or not, especially when we are talking about infectious illness.
 So I'd like to introduce you to a simple technique that you can start doing today to boost your Wei Qi and help detoxify your body - dry skin brushing.
 By Angie